Scroll to top

 Bodyguard Hire

-Close protection officers with DRC operational experience for mining sector executives, NGO directors, and senior officials.
+Close protection officers with DRC operational experience and current local licensing, for mining sector executives, NGO directors, and senior officials.

 Executive Protection

-Full security details for corporate principals attending mining sector meetings, government engagement, and international organisation operations.
+Full security details with armed escort for corporate principals attending mining sector meetings and government engagement in Kinshasa.

 Security Drivers

-Vetted security drivers with Kinshasa route knowledge, essential for all movement given the security environment.
+Vetted security drivers with Kinshasa route knowledge and armed escort capability for all ground movements.

 Residential Security